Kolclo/Artifacts-MMO-Client/README.md

 - [x] Get a list of characters from API
 - [x] Display character list to user
 - [x] Allow for character selection

-separate gamestate from character and mapper make cooldown check into reusable function

 make a battle simulator - use rock music - shows the player beating or dying to the enemy monster